kbinani/eglyf/README.md

 ## Features

-- Replaces GSUB and GPOS tables with necessary lookups for Egyptian Hieroglyph Format Controls and [Manuel de Codage](http://www.catchpenny.org/codage/) notation system
+- Replaces the 'DFLT' script of GSUB and GPOS tables to add necessary lookups for Egyptian Hieroglyph Format Controls and [Manuel de Codage](http://www.catchpenny.org/codage/) notation system
 - Modifies cmap, GDEF, and other tables to enable proper rendering of hieroglyphic text

 ## Steps to build